Want to make sure you’re not making WordPress SEO mistakes on your site?

 Just be careful here.
 If you already have a site that’s live and has been crawled by Google, changing your permalink settings could cause a bunch of broken links.

-But to access permalink settings, in your WordPress admin, go to Settings » Permalinks.
+To access permalink settings, in your WordPress admin, go to Settings » Permalinks.
 There, you’ll find options for optimized permalinks.
-Using the Post name option is, in most cases, the most optimized option.
+In most cases, using the Post name option is the most optimized choice.

 For more on using SEO friendly permalinks in WordPress, check out What is a SEO Friendly URL Structure in WordPress.